This post is also available in: Français Español العربية فارسی Русский Türkçe

-How do we know that Adolf Hitler did not try to stop the Kristallnacht pogrom?
+Did Adolf Hitler try to stop the Kristallnacht pogrom?

-When Adolf Hitler found out about the Kristallnacht pogrom he was “livid with rage” and ordered Josef Goebbels, the Minister of Propaganda, to stop it immediately.
+When Adolf Hitler found out about the Kristallnacht pogrom he was angry and ordered Josef Goebbels, the Minister of Propaganda, to stop it immediately.

 The facts are:

-The evidence does not support the contention that when Adolf Hitler learned about the Kristallnacht pogrom he tried to stop it.
-The diary entries of Josef Goebbels, the Minister of Propaganda and a member of Hitler’s inner circle, shows that Hitler did not order him to stop the pogrom but rather authorized it.
+Historical evidence does not support the idea that when Adolf Hitler learned about the Kristallnacht pogrom he tried to stop it.
+The diary entries of Josef Goebbels, the Minister of Propaganda and a member of Hitler’s inner circle, show that Hitler did not order him to stop the pogrom but rather authorized it.

 Center for Jewish History, NYC [No restrictions or Public domain], via Wikimedia Commons

-Goebbels’ diary entries shows that Hitler did not order him to stop the pogrom at dinner the night before and that he had a luncheon appointment with him the next day to review the impact of the pogrom.
+Goebbels’ diary entries shows that Hitler did not order him to stop the pogrom.
+Rather, Goebbels had a luncheon appointment with Hitler the next day to review the impact of the pogrom.

-The primary documentary evidence about the implementation of the Kristallnacht pogrom.
+The implementation of the Kristallnacht pogrom: Primary evidence

-The fact that Hitler gave no orders to stop the pogrom is evidenced in three telexes (telegrams) concerning the execution of the pogrom which were sent out by high Nazi officials to their subordinates across Germany throughout the night.
+The fact that Hitler gave no orders to stop the pogrom is evidenced in three telexes (telegrams) concerning the execution of the pogrom.
+High Nazi officials sent these telexes to their subordinates across Germany during the night of Kristallnacht.

 The telex on November 9, 1938 at 11:55 p.m.